America's Sweethearts: Dallas Cowboys Cheerleaders

 America's Sweethearts: Dallas Cowboys Cheerleaders is an American sport television docuseries which was released on Netflix on June 20, 2024.
 The seven-episode series follows the Dallas Cowboys Cheerleaders, the official cheer squad of the National Football League's Dallas Cowboys.
 The series follows the team selection process and digs into the thirty-six-person squad's daily life.
 It is considered to be the successor series for Dallas Cowboys Cheerleaders: Making the Team which aired on CMT from 2006 to 2021.

 Season 2 premiered on June 18, 2025.
 In the second season, 23 out of 36 veterans are returning, resulting in the largest rookie class in the past five years.

+Season 3 released on June 16, 2026 with 30 out of 36 veterans returning, leaving 6 spots open for rookies.